MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 Even if iBands succeeds, CopyBuffer does not always succeed.

-In MQL5, CopyBuffer can fail when it is called before the indicator calculation is ready.
+In MQL5, CopyBuffer can fail if it is called before indicator calculation is ready.

 For example, the following code is risky because it does not check the return value.